szz-dvl/JSLoader/README.txt

   - Pending from refactor:
 		* Modify db connector replace_one ==> update_one.

+  - Extensions seems to be sharing storage key names!!

 - Big fails:
   - Something is registering rules!
   - Cascade removes fails at some point.